 Correctional facilities and staff have a legal responsibility and ethical obligation to protect individuals in their custody and care from self-harm, including suicide.
 Numerous myths surround the issue of suicide, such as “You can’t stop individuals in custody from killing themselves if they want to do it,” or “Suicides usually occur suddenly without warning.”
-Post-reviews of situations involving individuals who die by suicide demonstrate that detainees/inmates almost always display risk factors and warning signs of suicidal ideation.
+Post-reviews of situations involving individuals who die by suicide in correctional facilities demonstrate that detainees or inmates almost always display risk factors and warning signs of suicidal ideation.

 What to look for

-Having a thorough understanding of risk factors, stressors and warning signs will help correctional officers identify individuals at risk for suicide during direct observation of and communication with detainees/inmates.
+Having a thorough understanding of risk factors, stressors, and warning signs for suicide will help correctional officers identify individuals at risk.
+This can be done during direct observation of and communication with detainees or inmates.

 Risk factors are characteristics or situations that could increase an individual’s likelihood of suicide.
 Some risk factors include: